Martinsos/opal/aligner_comparison.md

 SSW, SSEARCH and SWIPE do only Smith-Waterman alignment so we compared only for SW.

 Aligners were tested by quering sequences against UniProtKB/Swiss-Prot database (contains 541762 sequences).
+Database can be obtained from www.uniprot.org/downloads -> UniProtKB/Swiss-Prot.
-Sequences and database can be obtained from www.uniprot.org (www.uniprot.org/downloads -> UniProtKB/Swiss-Prot).
+Specific sequence can also be obtained from www.uniprot.org by searching it by name (Search tab).

 All aligners were tested with following parameters:
 * only score is calculated (not alignments)